"I AM A BELOVED

 within frameworks of meaning.

-In ten years of ordained pastoral ministry in a church congregation,
+In nearly fourteen years of ordained pastoral ministry in a church congregation,

 I've been privileged to listen and share many stories.